Reconstruction of stochastic 3-D signals with symmetric statistics from 2-D projection images motivated by cryo-electron microscopy: Reconstruction Results

 Finally, in Figure~\ref{fig:SymStat:allosteric}, the covariance function of the electron scattering intensity, $\CrhoREAL(\vx_1,\vx_2)$ is visualized for {\heterosymstatistics} reconstructions of two particles, {\withpro} and a second particle that entirely lacks the protease which is denoted by {\withoutpro}. {\withpro} and {\withoutpro} both trap at the same step in maturation because neither can cleave the capsid protein.
+To the best of our knowledge, this is the first publication which presents a full 6-D covariance function in the presence of symmetry and the visualization and interpretation of 6-D of information is challenging.
 In the visualization, one of the locations ($\vx_2$) is fixed at the indicated position and the other location ($\vx_1$) is allowed to vary in $\mathbb{R}^3$.
 The resulting 3-D cube is shown as the color of a ribbon diagram showing each of the seven copies of the capsid peptide.
 The absence of the protease (which is bound in an unknown location on the inner surface of the capsid) makes the surface of the capsid rigid (large covariance values as indicated by the band of red).
 Since the effect is distant from the binding site of the protease, this is an example of an allosteric interaction.